Peter Done: Awards and accolades

 In 2015, Done was shortlisted for the Service Industries award by the Great British Entrepreneur awards.

 In 2019, Done was awarded the Glassdoor Employees' Choice Award.

 Personal life

 Done lives in Salford.
 He married Anne Done in 1968 and together they had two children.

 Done owns a home in Ladyhill, Manchester, as well as homes in the Lake District and Nice, France.
-He owns a Lamborghini SUV and a Mercedes-Benz.

-Done supports Manchester United FC and attends football matches with his brother.
-"That is where we have our board meetings, we just sit there and have a chat about what's going on".
-He is friends with Sir Alex Ferguson and often holiday together in France.

 In 2023, the Sunday Times Rich List estimated his and his brother's net worth at £1.87 billion.
 Fred and Peter Done and family paid £136.8 million in tax in 2022; fifth place on The Sunday Times Tax List of the UK's 100 biggest taxpayers.

 According to the Sunday Times Rich List in May 2025, his and his family's net worth is £2.915 billion.

+In February 2026, Peter Done was named at the top of the Sunday Times Tax list with an estimated £401.1 million.